Individual and Household Weights for combining EMBS plus ethnic minority individuals in GPS & by 5 ethnic groups

 The correct weight to use depends on whether or not your analysis includes variable(s) that are collected as part of the "extra 5 minutes" questions (asked only of the ethnic minority boost sample, ethnic minorities in the 'low EM density' stratum of the main sample, and the general population comparison sample).
 If you are using such variables, then for individual-level analysis you should use a_ind5mus_xw.
 If not, use a_indinus_xw (or, if your variables are restricted to those that are available also in the proxy interview, a_indpxus_xw, as this will add in proxy respondents to the analysis).
 For household-level analysis, use a_hhdenus_xw.

-#2 Updated by Sung Park almost 8 years ago
+#2 Updated by Sung Park over 8 years ago

 Thank you for your response.
 I just had one follow-up question: How do I identify which exact questions or entire modules are specifically classified as those asked within the "extra 5 minutes"?
 I haven't been able to find a list contained within the documentation of this.

-#3 Updated by Peter Lynn almost 8 years ago
+#3 Updated by Peter Lynn over 8 years ago

 I think that you can only do this through the variable-level online documentation.
 For each variable, check whether the universe is described as "if ( EMBoost = 1 | GPCompare = 1 | (LDA = 1 & RACEL > 4 & RACEL < 98) ).